Frequently Asked Questions

 Q: Do you accept insurance?

 When we accept insurance: Atlas Therapy will bill these insurance companies directly for services provided.
 For other health plans not listed, we're considered an out-of-network provider.
 We'd be happy to provide you with a "Superbill" to submit to your insurance company for possible reimbursement.
 It is strongly recommended that you call your insurance company and ask for information about your plan's coverage for mental health in an outpatient office setting; this will help you know if your deductible will apply and what your copay may be.
-Anything not covered by insurance will be the responsibility of the client.
+Anything not covered by insurance will be the responsibility of the client and will be charged to their credit card on file unless other arrangements are pre-made.

 Q: What is the cancellation policy?

-A: Atlas Therapy requires 24 hours notice of cancellation or you will need to pay for the appointment.
+A: Atlas Therapy requires 24 hours' notice of cancellation, or you will need to pay for the appointment.
 An occasional exception may be made in the case of an emergency.
 This policy is in place because it is important that we meet consistently in order to make progress, this is how we make our living, and other clients may need that time slot.
+Medicaid clients will not be charged a no show fee, however, after two late cancellations/no shows you may be discharged from services.

 Q: Do you prescribe medication?